Platform About Insights Contact

 The Execution Trap: You're Fully Utilized.
 You're Underdeployed.

+You spent last week doing work that didn't actually need you.
 That's the Execution Trap.
 You're busy.
 You're reliable.
 And you're invisible.

 The Line Between AI Work and Your Work